 Before Bright Line Eating, I used to experience overwhelming cravings, and urgent, all consuming hunger.
 I didn’t know that hunger was a sensation that could feel normal or okay.
 I didn’t know that I could reduce and eliminate most of my cravings and learn to experience them as fleeting thoughts that don’t require action.

 I suspect that removing the sugar and flour from my diet stabilized my blood sugars to the point where I could experience normal, non-stressful hunger sensations in my body.
 Meditation also helped me with this by teaching me to create pause and spaciousness around my decisions, and to be able to choose rather than react.
-This lesson is where most of my freedom resides these days.

 Lesson #2: I can get SO much more pleasure and satisfaction from deliciously prepared fruits, vegetables, fats, legumes, and whole grains than from processed foods, including sugar and flour.